-- Customized platforms: There are many technology companies which build crowdsourcing platforms depending upon the client’s requirements.
-For example, Amazon Mechanical Turk or Mturk acts as a bridge in connecting companies and individuals for certain human intelligence tasks, that cannot be performed by a computer or machine.
-This kind of platforms comes in API plugins where companies can purchase it and customize according to their requirement.
+- Customized platforms: There are many technology companies that build crowdsourcing platforms depending upon the client’s requirements.
+For example, Amazon Mechanical Turk or Mturk acts as a bridge in connecting companies and individuals for certain human-intelligence tasks, that cannot be performed by a computer or machine.
+This kind of platform comes in API plugins where companies can purchase it and customize it according to their requirement.
 Again, these requirements fall under the following sub-categories:

-- Example: www.designcrowd.com, this company have more than half a million designers which allow companies to create graphic designs for their logo, website, business cards etc.
+- Example: www.designcrowd.com, this company have more than half a million designers which allows companies to create graphic designs for their logo, website, business cards. etc.

-- Drawbacks: Confidentiality and Communication gap is a major drawback with this kind of personalized platforms.
+- Drawbacks: Confidentiality and Communication gap is a major drawback with these kinds of personalized platforms.

 - Idea Generation: Platforms build to brainstorm ideas from a group of people in order to improve a company’s product or service.
 People are asked to participate in a contest and whoever provides the best idea or suggestion is rewarded with gifts and prizes.

-- Example: https://ideas.lego.com, this is one of the popular crowdsourcing platforms to generate product ideas.
+- Example: Ideas Lego, this is one of the popular crowdsourcing platforms to generate product ideas.

 - Drawbacks: Confidentiality, as competitors can steal your ideas, lack of involvement from the participants.

-- Content Markets: Many companies have both in house content writer/developers and freelancing content writers.
-Again, this platform enables a large group of people to provide contents based on the company’s requirements.
-There are few websites, where companies or individuals post their requirement, for which the content writers can put their prize quotes (bidding), showcasing their previous works.
-Even ratings are provided for the participants, hence, companies can choose people based on the rating, prize and experience.
-Content is not restricted to just writeups, there are few sites which showcases contents such as photos, handmade items, illustrations, etc.
+- Content Markets: Many companies have both in-house content writers/developers and freelancing content writers.
+Again, this platform enables a large group of people to provide content based on the company’s requirements.
+There are few websites, where companies or individuals post their requirements, for which the content writers can put their prize quotes (bidding), showcasing their previous works.
+Even ratings are provided for the participants, hence, companies can choose people based on the rating, prize, and experience.
+Content is not restricted to just writeups, there are few sites that showcase content such as photos, handmade items, illustrations, etc.

 - Example: https://www.redbubble.com